-Parenting mum on '8 passengers' YouTube channel arrested for child abuse
+Ruby Franke: '8 Passengers' parenting mum arrested on child abuse suspicion

 Officials later obtained a search warrant in connection with the incident, and in total, four children were taken into the care of family and child services, according to the statement.

-Ms Franke, 41, became YouTube famous in the 2010s for her channel called 8 passengers that discussed parenting of her six children.
-Ms Franke has appeared in YouTube videos with Ms Hildebrandt posted by her counselling site ConneXions Classroom.
+Ms Franke, 41, became YouTube famous in 2015 for her channel called 8 Passengers that discussed parenting of her six children.

-The YouTube channel had over 2 million subscribers before it was deactivated earlier this year.
+The channel gained over 2 million subscribers before it was deactivated earlier this year.

-The vlogger has faced a backlash in the past for her strict parenting measures described on her YouTube channel, including her son claiming he slept on a bean bag for several months as punishment and Ms Franke describing withholding meals as another disciplinary measure.
+The vlogger has faced a backlash in the past for her strict parenting measures described on the channel, including her son claiming he slept on a bean bag for several months as punishment and Ms Franke describing withholding meals as another disciplinary measure.

-The bean bag incident led some viewers to call local child protective services, though Ms Franke claimed to Insider the incidents had been taken out of context.
+The bean bag incident led some viewers to call local child protective services, though Ms Franke claimed to Insider the incident had been taken out of context.

+She has also appeared in YouTube videos posted by Ms Hildebrandt - a counsellor and life coach - on her site, ConneXions Classroom.

+In one such video posted on 10 May 2022, Ms Franke described herself as Ms Hildebrandt's "side-kick" and questioned why so many children were suffering from depression.

 Ms Franke's eldest daughter Shari Franke shared a post on Instagram after her mother's arrest, saying that she and her family "are so glad justice is being served", US media reported.